shevtsod/ENSE353/README.md

 Installed and configured a DNS server for the Linux machine and used it to obtain a domain name (provided by the instructor).
 Cloned [Let's Encrypt Client (Certbot)](https://github.com/certbot/certbot) to obtain a valid certificate for the server from the Let's Encrypt CA.

-### Lab 6 - SMTP, IMAP denyhosts, and POODLE Attack
+### Lab 6 - SMTP, IMAP, denyhosts, and POODLE Attack
 Installed *sendmail* SMTP message transfer agent, *dovecot* IMAP server, and *squirrelmail* web email GUI to allow the Linux machine to send and receive emails.
 Installed denyhosts to prevent unwanted login attempts to the machine, and disabled SSLv3 in Apache server to prevent POODLE attack.